7 Supplements to Consider When Starting a Vegan Diet

 - 1.1 g for adult and teen females

 - 1.3 g for lactation

 There are several vegan algae-based forms of omega-3 on the market today.
-Small studies show that bioavailability of algal oil-derived EPA/DHA is equal to that from cooked salmon.
+Small studies show that the bioavailability of algal oil-derived EPA/DHA is equal to that of cooked salmon.